timogoebel/foreman_icinga/README.md

 This is a foreman plugin to interact with icingaweb2's [deployment module](https://github.com/Thomas-Gelf/icingaweb2-module-deployment).
 At the moment it basically sets a downtime for a hosts that gets deleted in foreman.

-This plugin is work in progress.
-It should work well, but is subject to a lot of major changes.
-Try it, report your feedback and contribute!
+This plugin is unmaintained and replaced by [Foreman Monitoring](https://github.com/theforeman/foreman_monitoring), which offers a lot more features and better integration.

 # Installation